filby89/spgc-eprevention-icassp2024/readme.md

 | 0                 | 4         |
 | ...               | ...       |

-where `relapse?` is a binary variable indicating whether the patient is on a relapse state on the corresponding day and `day_index` is the day index of the measurement.
+where `relapse` is a binary variable indicating whether the patient is on a relapse state on the corresponding day and `day_index` is the day index of the measurement.

 Notes: